gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V6.40: Fixing a style that may have caused the admin page not to appear on some blogs.
+[April 4, 2015]
 * V6.39: More compatibility checks.
 [April 2, 2015]
 * V6.38: Fixing a charting module for more accurate display, and other minor changes.
 [Mar 28, 2015]
 * V6.37: Removing a spurious label in return.php that may have caused problems in older PHP installations.
 [Mar 27, 2015]